loick/CSS-workflow/README.md

 - Resume of the CSS

-Result : 11ko minified for the new Dailymotion grid.
+Result : 11ko minified for the new grid.